From the author:

 - All joint activities must result in a win-win game.
 It must never be a zero-sum game; then you could give away the money right away.

-- So, when something is done and planned together, it is clear that the supply chain needs to add value in the sense of the SCM concept, in terms of higher profits, better performance, lower costs, faster processes, better customer service, greater opportunities for action.
+- So when something is done and planned together, it is clear that the supply chain has to add value in the sense of the SCM concept, in terms of higher profits, better performance, lower costs, faster processes, better customer service, greater opportunities for action.